tombensve/APS/README.md

    * Advanced structured config models with config values and submodels and lists of values and submodels.
    * Supports multiple configuration environments.
    * A web application (WAB) for editing/publishing configurations.
-   * Can synchronize configuration between installations.
+   * Can synchronize configuration between installations (In 1.0.0 this will work better!)

 * Provides easy to use authentication and user services.
 These are easier and more comprehensable than the UserAdmin service!
-   * Provides an easy to use admin web for administration of users and roles.
+   * Provides an easy to use default admin web for administration of users and roles.

 * Provides a JPA service (using OpenJPA) that is more flexible and easier to use than the EntityManagerFactoryBuilder.